Starlink vs. Comcast

 con Overtaxed network can slow speeds in certain areas

-Starlink finally got rid of its waitlist, so it now offers fast satellite internet service to the entire continental US, Hawaii, and Alaska.
-That wide availability paired with its comfortable speed range of 25–100Mbps makes it a great option for people needing internet in remote, rural, or off-grid places.
-Plus, it has unlimited data.
-That’s enormously hard to come by in the satellite internet space.
+Starlink finally eliminated its waitlist, so it now offers fast satellite internet service to the entire U.S. including Alaska, Hawaii, and Puerto Rico.
+That wide availability, paired with its comfortable speed range of 25–150Mbps, makes it a great option for people needing internet in remote, rural, or off-grid places.
+Plus, it has unlimited data, which is enormously hard to come by in the satellite internet space.

 But even with all those huge updates, Starlink’s flaws are glaring.
-Now that it has nationwide availability, its network of low-earth orbit (LEO) satellites are growing overtaxed, and Starlink users have noticed speeds fall, especially in rural towns, not even to mention Starlink Roam users who have the least-prioritized speeds out of all Starlink plans.
+Now that it has nationwide availability, its network of low-earth orbit (LEO) satellites is growing overtaxed, and Starlink users have noticed speeds fall, especially in rural towns, not even to mention Starlink Mobile users who have the least-prioritized speeds out of all Starlink plans.

 Pros